jstarcher/jenkins-monitor/QUICKSTART.md

 1. Checks Jenkins every 60 seconds
 2. Verifies each job ran according to its schedule
+3. Alerts immediately when the job's last build finished with a non-success status (e.g. FAILURE, UNSTABLE)
 3. Sends email alert if a job misses its expected run time

 That's it!
 Simple monitoring, simple alerts.
 Ship it! 🚢